The E. M. Viquesney Doughboy Database

 The plaque on the near side honors, by name, those who made the supreme sacrifice in Vietnam (7) and Korea (6), and a plaque on the far side honors those who made the supreme sacrifice in World War II (75).

-This statue should not be confused with another in the town of West Liberty, Kentucky, a completely different location 139 miles away from Liberty.
-West Liberty's statue is an entirely different sculpture in a different pose and composed of marble.
+This statue should not be confused with another WWI Doughboy monument in the town of West Liberty, Kentucky, a completely different location 139 miles away from (and actually to the east of) Liberty.
+The West Liberty Doughboy is an entirely different sculpture by a different artist, in a different pose, and composed of marble.

 The statue in the photograph is not the original sculpture dedicated in 1935.
 That Doughboy was accidentally shattered by a truck, July 4, 1982.
 The one in the photograph is a replica made by Eleftherios Karkadoulias at a cost of $12,400 paid by two utility companies.
 It was dedicated November 11, 1983.